Message about use of cookies

 Tenders

-Below WTO thresholds our tenders will normally be conducted under the "open" procedure as follows:
+Below Statutory thresholds our tenders will be conducted under the "open" procedure as follows:

-• you're encouraged to download the tender documents from our eProcurement tool, Delta, and read them carefully
+• You are encouraged to download the tender documents from Delta eSourcing, and read them carefully

 • is financially secure